StuartApp/aws-prom-exporter/README.md

   # Alternative full path of an nginx config file, if not defined or empty it will use a default one
   #config_file: ''

+# Prometheus config
+prometheus:
+  # File where to write `file_sd` files for Prometheus to consume
+  file_sd_path: '/etc/prometheus/file_sd'
+  # List of configured exporters and its parameters
+  exporter:
     # MySQL exporter
-mysqld_exporter:
+    mysqld:
       # Docker image to use for the MySQL exporter
-  docker_image: prom/mysqld-exporter
+      docker_image: 'prom/mysqld-exporter'
 ```

 ## Run